Perhaps the most common question I hear when it comes to credit is, “What is a good credit score?”

 Consider this example of a good credit score:

-Say two prospective borrowers come to you for a loan.
+Say two prospective borrowers come to you for a car loan.
 Both need $1,000, but their credit profiles (and credit scores) are quite different.

-Borrower A: 30 years of solid credit history, $10,000 in outstanding debt, 680 credit score
+Borrower A: 30 years of excellent credit, $10,000 in outstanding debt, 680 credit score

 Borrower B: 1 year of perfect credit history, $250 in outstanding debt, 730 credit score

-The borrower with 30 years or pretty good credit history and some existing debt, or the borrower with a single year of credit history and very little outstanding debt?
+The borrower with 30 years of excellent credit history and thousands in existing debt, or the borrower with a single year on the books and very little outstanding debt?

-Personally, I think I’d go with Borrower A, who despite having a lower credit score, which may not be considered as “good,” has a greater propensity to pay me back, proven by their years of credit usage.
+Personally, I think I’d go with Borrower A, who despite having a lower credit score, which may not be considered as “good,” has a greater propensity to pay me back, proven by their decades of credit usage.

 This is why credit scoring thresholds don’t work, even though they are common in the world of mortgage lending.
-Awarding borrowers for being over pre-set credit score thresholds is a fatal flaw, and one that has led to serious problems, as those who had no real history of supporting large debt loads were granted loans based on a three-digit score.
+Awarding borrowers for being over pre-set credit score thresholds is a fatal flaw, and one that has led to serious problems, as those who had no real history of supporting large debt loads were granted loans based on a simple three-digit score.